hicommonwealth/edgeware-homepage/README.md

 ### Internationalization

 Please feel free to contribute translations.
 To add a translation, please
-add:
+include:

-- A new YAML file in the `/i18n/` directory, e.g. `fr.yaml`, translating
+- A new YAML file in the `/i18n/` directory translating the homepage, e.g. `fr.yaml`.
-  each the homepage and FAQ page strings (refer to an existing language file for reference).
+- New FAQ enties in `faq.yaml` in the translated language.
-- Update `/i18n/languages.yaml` with an entry for the language you've added
+- Also update `/i18n/languages.yaml` with the language you've added.